CALENDAR OF EVENTS 2022

 TuesdAY, NOVEMBER 1, 2022

-Please join us for a traditional dinner as we celebrate and recognize the achievements and contributions of Faculty, Staff, and Students at our 33rd Annual Hispanic Heritage Month Closing Ceremony.
+Please join our 33rd Annual Closing Ceremony with keynote speaker José Calderón, Past President of Hispanic Federation, a national civil rights leader for Latinos and people of color, with a long and distinguished history of addressing community needs and advancing social change through his work in the nonprofit and independent sector.
+Come enjoy a traditional dinner as we celebrate and recognize the achievements and contributions of Faculty, Staff, and Students.
 Event is open to all.
 Please consider buying a department table for your staff and students.
 Reserve your tables online by Friday, October 28.
 If your department is unable to attend but would still like to purchase a table for students, please reserve a table online.